smakonin/Ammeter/README.md

-# Arduino Due Ammeter Library
+# Ammeter Library for Arduino Due

 Use Arduino Due to read up to 12 current transformers (CT).
 One CT per analog pin.